New Google Pixel 5 release date, price, spec and latest rumours - TheNewsTrace

-Google has slowly been muscling its manner into the smartphone market dominated by the opposite US tech big, Apple, and its Google Pixel collection have gotten more and more in style.
-The Google Pixel Four has solely launched a number of months in the past but already discuss is popping in direction of the subsequent entry within the web behemoth’s smartphone vary, which for some purpose we predict will probably be known as the Pixel 5…
+Google has slowly been muscling its manner into the smartphone market dominated by the opposite US tech large, Apple, and its Google Pixel sequence have gotten more and more widespread.
+The Google Pixel Four has solely launched just a few months in the past but already speak is popping in direction of the subsequent entry within the web behemoth’s smartphone vary, which for some cause we expect will likely be known as the Pixel 5…

 Right here’s a round-up of the latest information and rumours for the Google Pixel 5.